-Anne Walker was named the Margot and Mitch Milias Director of Women’s Golf in 2012, and quickly established herself as one of the premier college coaches in the country.
-In six seasons, she has guided the Cardinal to six consecutive NCAA Championships berths, four straight appearances in the national semifinals, and the program's first NCAA title in 2014-15.
+Anne Walker was named the Margot and Mitch Milias Director of Women’s Golf in 2012 and quickly established herself as one of the premier college coaches in the country.
+In seven seasons, she has guided the Cardinal to seven consecutive NCAA Championships berths, four appearances in the national semifinals and the program's first NCAA title in 2014-15.

 In 2017-18, Stanford finished third or better in each of its events on the season.
 The Cardinal made its ninth consecutive trip to the NCAA Championships, advancing to the match-play portion of the event for a record fourth straight year.
 Stanford won its first match before falling in the semifinals to eventual national champion Arizona.